Siilwyn/css-declaration-sorter/readme.md

 [![npm][npm-icon]][npm]

 A Node.js module and [PostCSS] plugin to sort CSS, SCSS or Less declarations based on their property names.
-Ensuring the styling is organized, more consistent and in order...
-The intention of this package is to sort the source code of a project in the build process or to decrease the distributed CSS gzipped size.
+Ensuring styling is organized, more consistent and in order...
+The goal of this package is to sort the source code of a project in the build process or to decrease the distributed CSS gzipped size.
 Check out [the Atom package](https://github.com/Siilwyn/css-declaration-sorter-atom) for individual usage.

 ## Niceness
 - Up-to-date CSS properties fetched from the [MDN Web Platform](https://developer.mozilla.org/).